Skip navigation

 Course summary

-• Study in Cambridge – a hub of expertise and wildlife institutions headquarters, and home to our £45m Science Centre.
+• Study in Cambridge, a hub of expertise and wildlife institutions' headquarters.

-• Study on a course developed in line with industry standards, with accreditation from the Royal Society of Biology.
+• Study on an accredited course developed in line with industry standards.

-• Bring the world of work to life through Live Briefs; designed, developed, and run with local employers such as the Wildlife Trust and Cambridge City Council, giving you exposure to ‘real life’ problem-solving.
+• Bring the world of work to life through Live Briefs; designed, developed, and run with local employers such as the Wildlife Trust, giving you exposure to ‘real life’ problem-solving.

-• Gain valuable employment experience by applying for internships supporting research, or opt for our placement year with a range of exciting employers.
+• Gain valuable experience by applying for internships supporting research, or opt for our placement year.

 Modules